 Step One – Apply for Dakota County’s Energy Assistance Program

 Community Action Partnership of Scott, Carver and Dakota Counties helps eligible households maintain affordable, continuous and safe home energy.
 Services include bill payment assistance, home energy crisis intervention, outreach, energy advocacy, information about utility consumer rights, and referrals.
-Homeowners and renters are eligible, and must be at or below 50% of state median income.
+Homeowners and renters are eligible and must meet household income guidelines.

 Step Two – Schedule a Free* Energy Assessment